 In 2006, I had my first two picture books published – no-one could have been more surprised than me.
 A few years later, The Ruby and Grub series was published by Piccadilly Press.
 Some of this series has been translated into Dutch and Slovenian and in 2015 the first two books came out in the USA (yippee!)
 Buttercup Magic: A Mystery for Megan, also published by Piccadilly Press, came out in 2012.
 I have also had a couple of poems published and still find time to write the odd poem or two.

 Back to the painting – as a child and into my teens, I really struggled with using paint – it appeared as unsightly splodges and dried too quickly or ran all over the place.
 Over the years, I have managed to tame these splodges, shape and control them.
-I particularly love working with acrylics – the colours are so vivid and acrylics are very versatile – they can be fine and delicate or edgy and textured.
-I also love oils and watercolours, although watercolours are very unforgiving (these splodges are much more difficult to tame!)
+I particularly love working with oils and acrylics – currently, I am producing quite large canvases in oils, but I also do smaller pieces, in all different mediums, as commissions.

-If you’d like to contact me concerning a commission, purchase of an original painting, signed limited edition print or greetings card, please contact me via the CONTACT tab of this website.
+If you’d like to contact me concerning a commission, or purchase an original painting, please contact me via the CONTACT tab of this website.
 I am also available to do artwork for websites, illustrations, book covers – just ask and I’ll let you know if it’s something I can work on for you.
-Here are a couple of examples of completed commissions – acrylic paintings on canvas:
+Here are a couple of examples of completed commissions – both are acrylic paintings on canvas:

 - I have a passion for cheesecake.

 - When I was little, I wanted to be a ballet dancer.

 - I have a whole drawer full of warm, fluffy socks.

 - I once fell in a canal and caught fish in my life-jacket.

 - My favourite book as a child was ‘The Lion, the Witch and the Wardrobe’.